A NOTE FROM THE AUTHOR

 Until next time, stay safe, and keep an eye out, you never know when that too-good-to-be-true price actually is.

 Cover image is a photo by Laura Thonne on Unsplash

 VENDetta © 2022 by Cornelius K. is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License – so feel free to share it, upload it, print it and generally get jiggy with it as long as there isn’t monetary profit in it, and you share what you make under the same license.
-If you enjoy this story stop on by The Infrequency (my home abode) where you will find a mish-mash of blog posts and future short stories as they are published.
+If you enjoy this story stop on by The Infrequency (my online-home abode) where you will find a mish-mash of blog posts and future short stories as they are published.